 Now Google and the Google Assistant have elbowed their way into the mix.
 At CES 2018, Google announced partnerships with third parties to build new smart assistant speakers featuring Google Assistant and screens.
-That includes the Lenovo Smart Display ($200 for an eight-inch model and $250 for a 10-inch model), which will be available for purchase July 27.
+That includes the JBL Link View and the Lenovo Smart Display ($200 for an eight-inch model and $250 for a 10-inch model).
 We got our hands on the device at CES back in January, but were eager to take one home to see how it integrates with our smart devices.
 Here’s what happened when we plopped a 10-inch model down right next to our Amazon Echo Show in one of our test homes.

 Hey good lookin’

 The first thing we noticed about the Lenovo is its sharp design.
-While the Echo Show is a bit blocky in appearance, the Lenovo is more streamlined and minimalist — it looks a bit like a tablet being propped up with a case.
+The Lenovo is streamlined and minimalist — it looks a bit like a tablet being propped up with a case.
 The eight-inch model comes with a white trim and a soft gray color on the back, while the 10-inch model comes in a white trim with a bamboo-like texture on the back.
 Both devices feature a speaker on the front of the device.

 One unique feature is that the Lenovo Smart Display can sit either horizontally or vertically depending on your preference, although sadly, only Google Duo phone calls work in portrait mode for now.
 Lenovo has told us that more functionality in portrait mode will come later.

-Next to our Echo Show device, the 10-inch model of the Lenovo looks huge, but somehow not bulky.
-The thin design on the back makes it feel less clunky and intrusive than our Echo Show.
+The 10-inch model of the Lenovo looks huge, but somehow not bulky.
 We placed it in our kitchen, where it instantly looked at home.

 The outside of the device features a volume button, a mic on/off switch, and a camera on/off switch that has a red indicator to show that it’s off, ensuring that those who are concerned about privacy need only glance at the top corner of the screen to check the status of the camera.

 The resolution of the 8-inch screen is high definition (1,280 x 800) while the 10-inch screen is full high definition (1,920 x 1,200).
-It makes the tiny, four-by-seven-inch screen of the Echo Show look antiquated.
 We watched YouTube videos (something you can’t do on the Echo Show or Spot due to a feud between Google-owned YouTube and Amazon) on the 10-inch screen and found the clarity to be vivid and impressive.

 We connected our Nest cam and were soon looking at bright, crisp camera footage from one of our test home bedrooms.
 We pulled up the same image on our Echo Show to compare.
-While they both looked similar, obviously seeing it on a bigger screen made a huge difference in clarity and crispness.
+While they both looked similar, the Lenovo showed more clarity and crispness.

 Ok Google, what’s the weather like?